 - Southern Asia: chalwls/chalis (Ahmedabad, Mumbai), katras (Delhi), bustees (Kolkata), zopadpattis (Maharashtra), cheris (Chennai), katchi abadis (Karachi)

 - Africa: umjondolo (Zulu, Durban), mabanda (Kiswahili, Tanzania)

 Most of the world’s largest slums seem to be located across the developing world, and as urbanisation increases so does inequality.
 In the future slums won’t just be an inevitable challenge.
 They will start to become obstacles in the way of achieving sustainable development goals.

 The slums we know today, really began in the 20th century, after the Great Depression.
 Post World War 2, global economies wanted to calm the fear of another break out of war.
 Economies started to explore the potential of diverting massive military costs of earlier generations for productive and constructive uses.
 They saw the benefits of trade and boosted productivity by using new technologies and earned the peace dividend.

 The 1940s – 1960s saw a general increase in trade but slowed in the looming shadow of the Cold War.
-It was only in 1990, with the collapse of the Iron Curtain in Europe, that trade picked up at an unimaginable pace and the world was steered into the era of globalisation.
-It was also during the famous 1980s and 1990s era that new communication technologies started to improve connectivity, which crucially allowed the developing world to find economic opportunities abroad.
+It was only in 1990, with the collapse of the Iron Curtain in Europe, that trade picked up at an unimaginable pace.
+The world was steered into the era of globalisation.
+It was also during the famous 1980s and 1990s era that new communication technologies started to improve connectivity.
+This crucially allowed the developing world to find economic opportunities abroad.